NEWSMAKER-Canada's Layton led NDP to strongest performance ever

 The New Democrats smashed all expectations in the May election, almost trebling the number of seats in the House of Commons and becoming the main opposition party for the first time ever.

-Layton, a long-time politician, was the face of the party to such an extent that many voters in French-speaking Quebec, the NDP's new stronghold, had described themselves as Jacquistes, a play on his first name.
+Layton, a long-time politician, was the face of the party to such an extent that many voters in French-speaking Quebec, the NDP's new stronghold, had described themselves as Jacquistes, a play on his first name, Jack.

 Some had no idea who their local candidate was and only voted in excitement about Layton.